 ABM Program Development

-Websites and online tools provided opportunities for all businesses.
+Websites and online tools provide opportunities for all businesses.
 But they are especially relevant for small and mid sized companies that use account based marketing.
-Online channels are the cornerstone for your plan.
+Online channels are the cornerstone of your plan.
 An effective website allows you to rival large competitors.

 Understanding your target audience is another key factor.
 Developing personas to identify pain points and customer needs require contact with your sales team and a few customers.
 Both very achievable for companies small and large.

 Armed with this information you can build a plan.
 It doesn't take a big staff.
 Instead, it takes thinking through how to construct a campaign to reach your audience.
 And determining the online and offline tactics that connect.
 Ultimately, it takes sales and marketing common sense.